IMPDGroup/LCO-DOPER/README.md

     - Lattice Distortion (%)
     - Atomic Distance (Å)

-4. **Download Results**: After the prediction is complete, you can download the results in CSV format by clicking the `Download predicted data` button.
-The results will include the predicted properties for the selected dopants and conditions.
+4. **Display & Download Results**: After the prediction is complete, you can see the results by checking the `Show Predicted Data` checkbox.
+A table will appear with the predicted properties for the selected dopants and conditions.
+You can also download the results in CSV format by clicking the `Download Predicted Data` button.

 5. **Visualize Results**: The predicted results will be displayed in the `Predicted Data Visualization:` section, where you can visualize the predicted properties with interactive plots.
 The plots will show the relationship between the selected dopants, their concentrations, and the predicted properties.